 This year is the year of the peperomia, a tropical houseplant.
 Actually, it is an “old-fashioned” houseplant, one that has been around for many years.
 What is new are the many types available now, each uniquely different.
 In fact, there is such variation in foliage color and structure, if there wasn’t a label on the container, you might not know it is a peperomia.
 There are only two things each plant has in common: thick, fleshy leaves and flowers that look like rat tails.
 Grown for its foliage, peperomia is relatively easy to grow, a great houseplant for beginners.
 Continue reading

-Pegplant’s Post
+Pegplant’s Post Gardening Newsletter

-Subscribe to Pegplant’s Post, a free monthly e-newsletter about gardening in the DC metro area.
-Each issue lists local gardening events, recently published books, articles, tips and news and always a giveaway.
+Subscribe to Pegplant’s Post Gardening Newsletter, a free, monthly e-newsletter about gardening in the DC metro area.
+Each issue lists local gardening events; recently published books; articles; tips and news; a spotlight on gardening-related products, tools, seeds, or plants; and sometimes a giveaway.
 Just enter your e-mail in the subscribe box below.

 Pegplant’s Post Monthly Newsletter